 Las Vegas is the entertainment capital of the world with over 40 million annual visitors.
 Massive convention traffic, world-class events, and year-round demand make it one of the strongest STR markets in the country.
 The city's diverse tourism drivers — from CES and trade shows to UFC fights and residency concerts — create consistent booking opportunities across all seasons.
 VRBO is particularly strong in Las Vegas for whole-home vacation rentals.
-This calculator uses VRBO's typical 5% host fee structure.
+This calculator uses an 8% VRBO platform-fee assumption for the 5% commission plus payment processing.

 VRBO attracts families and groups who book whole homes for vacations.
 Las Vegas's urban market appeals to this demographic.